-Lou has built dozens of electronics projects, many from his own designs.
-His projects cover the realm from telephones to radio transmitters to computer system add-ons.
+Until he was about forty years old, Lou built dozens of electronics projects, many from his own designs.
+His projects covered the realm from telephones to radio transmitters to computer system add-ons.
 Many of them are described below:

 When he was ten or twelve years old, Lou built several projects from parts discarded by Bell Telephone.
 In the days when most homes had a single black telephone, Lou and Bill McFarland built a private phone line between their houses, with several extensions on each.
 In those days it was illegal to connect your own equipment to the commercial phone lines, so the private lines were never tied to the network.
 Right.

 Lou's first major project was a superhetrodyne short-wave receiver, built from plans in The Radio Amateur's Handbook.
 It had four vacuum tubes, and was built from parts gotten through mail order and from Cameradio in Pittsburgh.
 Bands were changed by plugging in home-wound coils.
 The receiver worked fine, and Lou used it until he got a Hallicrafters SX-28A.

 It was common in the 1950s to build electronic gear from kits.
 Lou's first kit was an amateur radio transmitter—a Johnson Viking Adventurer, a multi-band rig with three tubes and crystal frequency control (right).
 Lou built it over the Christmas holidays, and used it when he was licensed as WN3BOA in March, 1955.
 One of the biggest thrills of his life was using this transmitter to work European DX on 15 meters, with no VFO and only an attic antenna.

 A year or two later, Lou mowed lawns to earn $169.95 for a Heathkit DX-100, an amateur AM and CW transmitter covering the 160 to10 meter bands (left).
 The DX-100 was the most challenging kit then available.
 Lou later built two more of these units, for friends who lacked his equipment-building skills.